 December 31, 2006

 Motivation gets stunted when resistance take over.
 Anxiety and stress over being controlled inhibit motivation.
-This article is about being trapped in the Resistance Syndrome, and how to move out of it.
+You CAN heal this!

 Gregory was raised by a mother who tried to program his every thought.
 There were rules for everything, from the right way to speak to her to the right way to hold a pencil.
 The moment Gregory did not do things her way, his mother withdrew her love, becoming a block of ice.
 Because Gregory's father was not around much, his mother was all he had.
 He needed her to survive.
 So Gregory capitulated.
 He gave himself up in order to get her love.
-He did everything her way.
-He allowed her to control him, to take over his life until almost nothing of the real Gregory was left.
+He did everything her way, allowing her to control him and take over his life until almost nothing of the real Gregory was left.

-Whenever God speaks to him, Gregory (and his wounded little inner self, who is really running the show) hears his mother's voice, and he automatically resists.
+Whenever God speaks to him, Gregory hears his mother's voice and automatically resists.
 His mother's need to dominate him - which came from her own unhealed spiritual abuse - left Gregory with a terror of being consumed by anything or anyone, including God.
 His resistance is so pervasive, in fact, that he even resists his own good intentions for himself.

 The Resistance Syndrome